-Line 1 - Use lines 1(a) through 1(c) to compute the net income (or loss) subject to normal tax without considering the net operating loss of previous years and excluding the income subject to preferential tax rates that you have elected to pay taxes at the corresponding preferential rate.
+Line 1 - Use lines 1(a) through 1(d) to compute the net income (or loss) subject to alternative minimum tax without considering the net operating loss of previous years, excluding the income subject to preferential tax rates that you have elected to pay taxes at the corresponding preferential rate and the distributable share in the adjustment of pass-through entities.
 Follow the detailed instructions provided on the schedule.